 I love Google Street View!
 Look there’s a patissier right downstairs…

-With its narrow streets and parks dotted throughout, the Montmartre district is perfect for walking which is my favorite way to see a city.
+With its narrow streets and parks dotted throughout, the Montmartre district is perfect for walking which is my favorite way to see a city (seconded only by hop on hop off bus Paris tours that run nearby!)
 Our apartment is only a 10 minute walk from the Basilica of the Sacred Heart (or Sacré-Cœur Basilica if you want to get all French sounding).
 This Basilica tops the Montmarte Butte and is not only a fabulous building to explore but also offers great views of the city.

 Photo Credit: http2007